 The results of this analysis are shown in Table 10.
 Age ≥50 was the most common risk factor in the higher-risk group.

 |No||38/49 (77.6)||58/69 (84.1)||(-22.8, 8.7)|

 How Supplied/Storage and Handling

 Prior to reconstitution, Tygacil should be stored at 20° to 25°C (68° to 77°F); excursions permitted to 15° to 30°C (59° to 86°F).
 [See USP Controlled Room Temperature.]
-Once reconstituted, Tygacil may be stored at room temperature (not to exceed 25°C/77°F) for up to 24 hours (up to 6 hours in the vial and the remaining time in the intravenous bag).
-If the storage conditions exceed 25°C (77°F) after reconstitution, tigecycline should be used immediately.
-Alternatively, Tygacil mixed with 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP may be stored refrigerated at 2° to 8°C (36° to 46°F) for up to 48 hours following immediate transfer of the reconstituted solution into the intravenous bag.
-Reconstituted solution must be transferred and further diluted for intravenous infusion.
+The reconstituted solution of Tygacil may be stored at room temperature (not to exceed 25°C/77°F) for up to 24 hours (up to 6 hours in the vial and the remaining time in the intravenous bag) [see Dosage and Administration (2.5)].

 Patient Counseling Information